 The ceiling of the Hathor Temple has recently been cleaned in a careful way that removed hundreds of years of black soot without harming the ancient paint underneath.
 As a result of this cleaning, spectacular ceiling paintings have been exposed in the main hall, and some of the most vibrant and colorful paintings dating from antiquity are now visible.

-On the 4th, we’ll check out of our Luxor hotel and visit the Valley of the Kings, where we’ll visit colorful tombs that were carved out of rocky cliffs to safeguard the mummies and rich furnishings from grave-robbers.
+On day 6, we’ll check out of our Luxor hotel and visit the Valley of the Kings, where we’ll visit colorful tombs that were carved out of rocky cliffs to safeguard the mummies and rich furnishings from grave-robbers.
 Our next stop will be Queen Hatshepsut’s temple.
 Hatshepsut is an intriguing, powerful character; she initially ruled as regent for her step-son Thuthmosis III but promoted herself to the role of pharaoh instead of passing power to him when he came of age.She asked her architect not to spare any effort in making this temple the best of its kind, and her temple is one of the most striking monuments in Ancient Egypt even in its semi-ruined state.

 We’ll visit Memnon Colossi, two of the most imposing ancient Egyptian statues still standing, on the way back to the East bank of the Nile.
 The statues are an incredible 60 feet tall and are thought to weigh around 700 tons each.